 Acupuncture is safe and beneficial for all, from babies to the elderly.
-Acupuncture is a gentle treatment that works by stimulating your body’s own healing mechanisms; therefore there are no dangerous or unpleasant side effects.
-In fact, you just feel wonderfully relaxed.
+Acupuncture is a gentle treatment that works by stimulating your body’s own healing mechanisms.

 The beauty of acupuncture is that it is truly holistic.
 As a practitioner, I consider everything that you are experiencing in your body and emotions, your lifestyle, your personality, and work to put things back into balance.
 I will look for the root of the problem, rather than simply treating the symptoms, so improvement should be long-lasting.

-Because the aim of acupuncture is to put you back into a state of balance, it is helpful in treating all problems whether acute or chronic pain, illness or mental health.
-You may simply be feeling a bit low on energy or out of sorts.
-And acupuncture is a wonderful preventative medicine – by keeping your body in balance you maintain your good health.
+Because the aim of acupuncture is to put you back into a state of balance, it is helpful in treating a wide variety of issues.
+Acupuncture is also a wonderful preventative medicine – by keeping your body in balance you maintain your good health.
 Much like taking your car for a service!